hipe/tmx/script-lib-doc/README.md

 (there used to be an [#608.5] older way but at #history-A.1 it was sunsetted.)

+At #history-A.2 we sunsetted *this* API for several reasons we explain further below.

+(Being "sunsetted" carries a stronger weight than just being "deprecated": by being "sunsetted", we mean that any current code that uses this API (excepting module-private implementation employment that resembles this API in just an incidental way or a pattern sense) must be considered broken and must at least raise an exception in lieu of being re-architected or itself sunsetted.)

+This description is all that remains of the once vast empire of this now sunsetted API.
+For a fuller explanation of the API, see the state of this document before the aforementioned history marker.

-the "holy 6" are 6 attributes typical CLI clients are expected to have:
+The "holy 6" were 6 attributes typical CLI clients were expected to have:

   - stdin
   - stdout
   - stderr